Fernwood Cottage's

 Powered by

-Merry Christmas to all!
-During the holidays we focus on local artisan shows & pause our online ordering.
-In January, we resume crafting our Kitchen Tools.
-But, as steam-bending is nearly impossible in the Maine winter, we stop Trug making until Spring.
+PLEASE NOTE: It is still too cold for steam-bending, therefore, we stop Trug making until Spring.
 You will be able to put yourself on the Trug Pre-Order list, however, & we will fill your order first thing once we can get back outside!
 Thanks for your patronage.
-We are grateful for all our many blessings this year thanks to those who see beauty in practical items.

 This website uses cookies.